databrickslabs/mosaic/README.md

 ## Getting started

 ### Requirements
-The only requirement to start using Mosaic is a Databricks cluster running Databricks Runtime 9.1 LTS with either of the following attached:
+The only requirement to start using Mosaic is a Databricks cluster running Databricks Runtime 10.0 (or later) with either of the following attached:
-- (for Python API users) the Python .whl file (here); or
+- (for Python API users) the Python .whl file; or
-- (for Scala or SQL users) the Scala JAR (here).
+- (for Scala or SQL users) the Scala JAR.

+Both the .whl and JAR can be found in the 'Releases' section of the Mosaic GitHub repository.

 Instructions for how to attach libraries to a Databricks cluster can be found [here](https://docs.databricks.com/libraries/cluster-libraries.html).